-We, our CMOs or any other of our or their vendors may fail to manage the logistics of storing and shipping our raw materials and product candidates.
+We or any of our vendors may fail to manage the logistics of storing and shipping our raw materials and product candidates.
 Storage failures and shipment delays and problems caused by us, our vendors or other factors not in our control, such as weather, could result in the inability to manufacture product, the loss of usable product or prevent or delay the delivery of product candidates to patients.